 So why should you do all of this hard work?
 What are the benefits of blogging?

 It’s also a numbers game – you stand a better chance at getting those elusive social shares, and the more posts you put out there, the more chances you have for your customers to see them.
+I’m not saying you should put out just any content.
+But ten well-written, optimised blog posts are better than one.

 Don’t forget, customers often need to see your name 7 times (or more) before they think of you when they want to buy.
 They also need the chance to get to know you in order to trust you.
 Your blog provides those opportunities.